 Nassim Taleb is both damn right and hilarious when he reflects upon our lack of imagination through the “invention” of carrying on luggage with wheels.

-He says it took 6.000 years from the invention of the wheel and billions of hours of people slugging through airports and stations before someone thought about stripping two of them beneath a luggage to simplify everyone’s life.
+He says it took 6.000 years from the invention of the wheel and billions of hours of people slugging through airports and stations before someone thought about stripping two of them beneath a piece of luggage to simplify everyone’s life.

-Can you imagine, he says, how many supposedly super smart people, traveling to and from conventions of PhDs exerted an inordinate amount of sweat but never thought of a luggage with wheels?
+Can you imagine, he says, how many supposedly super smart people, traveling to and from conventions of PhDs exerted an inordinate amount of sweat but never thought of luggage with wheels?

 The same invention came 30 years after the moon landing, which seemed such a great thing… But the moon landing did little to improve our lives, the wheeled luggage did.

-Chapter 14: When Two Things Are not the “Same Thing”
+Chapter 14: When Two Things Are Not the “Same Thing”

 Nassim Taleb says most people get it wrong with education and standards of living.